dotnet/docs-maui/docs/user-interface/handlers/create.md

 :::image type="content" source="media/create/pause-stop.png" alt-text="Screenshot of pause and stop buttons.":::

-The UI also includes an `ActivityIndicator` that's displayed while the video is loading.
-Data triggers are used to enable and disable the `ActivityIndicator` and the buttons, and to switch the first button between play and pause.
+The UI also includes an <xref:Microsoft.Maui.Controls.ActivityIndicator> that's displayed while the video is loading.
+Data triggers are used to enable and disable the <xref:Microsoft.Maui.Controls.ActivityIndicator> and the buttons, and to switch the first button between play and pause.
 For more information about data triggers, see [Data triggers](~/fundamentals/triggers.md#data-triggers).

 The code-behind file defines the event handlers for the button `Clicked` events: